Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Introduction

-The main contributions of this paper are summarized as follows: 1) We propose a novel pipeline of generating talking-head speech videos from any text input, including English, Chinese, numbers, and punctuation.
-The inference time is as fast as ten frames per minute on our pipeline.
+The main contributions of this paper are summarized as follows: 1) We propose a novel pipeline of generating talking-head speech videos from any text input, including numbers and punctuation, in both English and Mandarin Chinese.
+The inference time is as fast as 10 frames per second.
 2) We develop an automatic pose extraction method to build a phoneme - pose dictionary from any video, online or purposely recorded.
 With only 44 words or 20 sentences, we can build a phoneme - pose dictionary that contains all phonemes in English.
 3) To generate natural pose sequences and videos, we introduce an interpolation and smoothness method and further utilize a GAN-based video generation network to convert sequences of poses to photo-realistic videos.